 The Board of Directors is comprised of high-level representatives of each of the 17 EFSF Shareholders.
-The Commission and ECB are entitled to appoint an observer to the Board of Directors' meetings, who may present his or her observations but does not have voting rights.
+The European Commission and European Central Bank (hereafter referred to as the "ECB") are entitled to appoint an observer to the Board of Directors' meetings, who may present his or her observations but does not have voting rights.